MCOs → MCO Coverage

 Why Work with MCOs?

-In states that use Medicaid managed care, MCOs are a tremendous opportunity for supporting coverage of the National DPP lifestyle change program in Medicaid, both before and after Medicaid coverage of the program has been established in the state.
+In states that use Medicaid managed care, collaborating with MCOs represents a tremendous opportunity for supporting coverage for the National DPP lifestyle change program in Medicaid, both before and after Medicaid coverage of the program has been established in the state.

 Prioritizing engagement with MCOs early on may help states:

-- Create MCO pilot opportunities to gather data in support of statewide coverage of the program in Medicaid
+• Create MCO pilot opportunities to gather data in support of statewide Medicaid coverage for the program

 About Medicaid Managed Care